eviltester/freecodecampexamples/docs/html-table-to-data-grid/readme.md

 HTML Tables are simple to use for rendering small amounts of data.
 When we want to work with a lot of data and offer the user features like sorting, filtering and pagination, then we need to consider adding a JavaScript component.

-In this post we will use the free community edition of AG Grid Data Grid to convert from a long static HTML table to an easy to use interactive Data Grid.
+In this post we will use the free community edition of [AG Grid JavaScript Data Grid](https://www.ag-grid.com/) to convert from a long static HTML table to an easy to use interactive Data Grid.
 The amount of JavaScript we need to do this is minimal and very simple.

 We will build the example code in three steps: